Chandigarh University, Unnao

-Chandigarh University, Uttar Pradesh (commonly known as CU-UP) is a private university located near Lucknow in Uttar Pradesh, with its main campus in Mohali, Punjab.
+Chandigarh University, Uttar Pradesh (commonly known as CU-UP) is a private research university university located in Unnao, Uttar Pradesh, with its main campus in Mohali, Punjab, India.
 The university was inaugurated by the Chief Minister of Uttar Pradesh on 26 July 2025.

 Campus

-The Uttar Pradesh campus is situated on Lucknow-Kanpur Highway-27, Unnao, Uttar Pradesh.
 The campus features smart classrooms, advanced libraries, separate hostel and gymnasium facilities for boys and girls, and shuttle services to major neighboring cities.

 Academics and Facilities

-CU-UP offers a wide variety of undergraduate and postgraduate programs in engineering, management, sciences, commerce, law, and pharmacy, among others.
+CU-UP offers a variety of undergraduate and postgraduate programs in engineering, management, sciences, commerce, law, and pharmacy, among others.
 The university enables personalized learning through AI-powered tools, supports research and innovation, and hosts a vibrant campus life with modern sports and cultural amenities.

 Recognition

 Chandigarh University, Uttar Pradesh is recognized by the UGC and the AIU.